ENCCS/julia-for-hpc/content/GPU.rst

 ``CUDA.jl`` is the most mature, ``AMDGPU.jl`` is somewhat behind but still ready for general use, while ``oneAPI.jl`` is still under heavy development.

-NVIDIA GPUs still dominate the HPC accelerator market and we will focus here on using ``CUDA.jl`` - the API of ``AMDGPU.jl`` is however completely analogous and translation between the two is straightforward.
+NVIDIA still dominates the HPC accelerator market and we will focus here on using ``CUDA.jl`` - the API of ``AMDGPU.jl`` is however completely analogous and translation between the two is straightforward.